PWalik/PWalik.github.io/index.md

   ![Miners](Images/miners.png)

-  Made in a 4 -person group during Film Jam 2017.
+  Made in a 4 -person group during Film Jam 2017, was a gameplay programmer.
 Character-based shooter where you battle with aliens as Polish Silesian Miners.